- What Is Nutrisystem?

-- Breakfast – The Nutrisystem menu includes a wide array of healthy breakfast options.
+- Breakfast – includes a wide array of healthy breakfast options.
 Choose from favorites like buttermilk waffles, turkey sausage and egg muffins, chocolate-frosted donuts and even cinnamon rolls.

-- Lunch – People tend to be pleasant surprised by the variety that they encounter in the Nutrisystem menu.
+- Lunch – People tend to be pleasant surprised by the variety of the menu.
 For lunches, for example, you can choose from tasty options like southwest fiesta melt, arroz con pollo, tuna salad and even a hamburger.
 The plan is good about including options that let you maintain control of your cravings.
 By occasionally enjoying something like a hamburger, you won’t feel deprived.

-Like many people, you may decide to start out by sticking strictly to Nutrisystem foods and meals.
+Like many people, you may decide to start out by sticking strictly to the foods and meals delivered.
 Even if you do, you will be responsible for making one lunch and dinner per week yourself, so trips to the grocery store will still be necessary.
 It’s easy to be afraid of buying your own groceries, since it’s all too easy to purchase things that will impede your weight-loss progress.

-Luckily, Nutrisystem offers a very informative Grocery Guide that makes it easy to make smart choices while roaming the aisles.
-In addition to listing the kinds of foods that can safely be included in your Nutrisystem diet, this guide helps to educate you about what makes some foods healthy and others not so healthy.
+A very informative Grocery Guide that makes it easy to make smart choices while roaming the aisles.
+In addition to listing the kinds of foods that can safely be included in your meal plan, this guide helps to educate you about what makes some foods healthy and others not so healthy.

 The Grocery Guide breaks foods down into five categories: SmartCarbs, PowerFuels, vegetables, extras and free foods.
 Familiarize yourself with each category to gain a better understanding of what a healthy, balanced diet looks like.

-Nutrisystem defines SmartCarbs as carbohydrates that rank medium to low on the glycemic index scale and that are chock full of essential nutrients.
+SmartCarbs are carbohydrates that rank medium to low on the glycemic index scale and that are chock full of essential nutrients.
 These types of carbs take longer to digest, so they help you to feel full longer.
 A single serving of SmartCarbs should total 80 to 100 calories and contain at least 1 gram of fiber.
 SmartCarbs include hummus, cherries, oatmeal and beans.

 PowerFuels include things like turkey breast, cottage cheese and shrimp.
 Vegetarians are covered here too, as veggie burgers are included in this section.

-With the exception of starchy vegetables like potatoes, peas and corn, virtually all vegetables are fair game on any Nutrisystem plan.
+With the exception of starchy vegetables like potatoes, peas and corn, virtually all vegetables are fair game on any of the plans.
 Indeed, all plans include at least four servings per day and allow for unlimited vegetables, so if you find yourself feeling hungry, you can always reach for a handful.
 Fresh veggies are ideal, but frozen are fine too.
 Canned are okay as well, but stick with low- or reduced-sodium veggies for best results.

 Examples of the types of vegetables that you will find on the list include tomatoes, kale, zucchini and broccoli.
 This is a great opportunity to broaden your dietary horizons and to find veggies that you can nosh on whenever you feel cravings strike.

 Think of extras as supplementary items that are designed to enhance whatever foods you are enjoying.
 Many people treat extras as side dishes and refer to the list when trying to add sides to their meals.
-Nutrisystem defines extras as low-calorie options that are designed to spice up meals and to ward off cravings.
+Extras are low-calorie options that are designed to spice up meals and to ward off cravings.
 All plans allow for three servings of extras per day, which is pretty generous.
 Extras contain anywhere from 10 to 35 calories per serving.

-Examples of extras on the Nutrisystem plan include avocados, popcorn, shredded coconut and almond milk.
+Examples include avocados, popcorn, shredded coconut and almond milk.
 Given how small meal portions are, make sure to use the maximum amount of extras allowed per day to feel full and ready to go all day.